-The right-side amygdala, a component of your brain’s limbic system, serves as a sentinel.
+The right-side amygdala, a component of your brain’s limbic system, works with emotions.
 It’s going to cause you problems when you try to break from the norm.
-Your subconscious brain functions are very concerned with survival, for obvious reasons.
+Your mammalian brain is very concerned with survival, for obvious reasons.
 As far as your “automatic” brain is concerned, the food, shelter, and mates you enjoy come from money.
 That money comes from having a conventional job.
 If you quit a corporate job, you won’t have money, and therefore, you won’t have food, shelter, or mates.

 This reasoning certainly is primal, but it’s still a part of the firmware in our brains.
-You can give it an override, but doing that requires a little neuroscience.
+You can give it an override, but doing that requires knowing what’s going on behind the scenes.
 The better you understand what is happening chemically in your brain, the easier you can control it.

 The Way Out of the Rat Race